backdrop-contrib/domain_menu_access/README.txt

 Installation
 ------------

- * Copy the domain_menu_access folder to the modules folder in your installation.
+ * Download/checkout the domain_menu_access folder to the modules folder
+   in your installation.

- * Enable the module using Administer / Site building / Modules (/admin/build/modules).
+ * Enable the module using Administer / Modules (/admin/modules).

- * Grant 'administer menus per domain' permission to relevant admin users using Administer / User management / Permissions (/admin/user/permissions)
+ * Grant 'Administer menus per domain' permission to relevant admin users using Administer / People / Permissions (/admin/people/permissions)

 Usage
 -----

-Access to all menu items is managed on standard admin "Edit menu item" pages in Admin / Site building / Menus, separately for each menu item, using domain checkboxes in "Manage item visibility per domain" fieldset.
+Access to all menu items is managed on standard admin "Edit menu item" pages in Admin / Structure / Menus, separately for each menu item, using domain checkboxes in "Manage item visibility per domain" fieldset.

 Use "Show menu item" checkboxes to force displaying items which by default